bellroy/trike-programming-language-test/README.md

 Here is the challenge.
 Either:

-1. Take a list of `integer`s on standard input one per line and return them in reverse order on standard output, or;
+1. Take a list of `integer`s on standard input, one per line, and return them in reverse order on standard output, or;
-2. Take a `string` on standard input and and return the string reversed on standard output.
+2. Take a `string` on standard input and return the string reversed on standard output.

 Conditions: